How to Plan a Festive Austria Christmas Market TripAustria

 The first time I saw a kid eating Schaumbecher, I exclaimed out loud: “only a kid could eat ice cream in this weather!”

 But no–Schaumbecher may look like a candy-covered ice cream cone, but it’s actually stuffed with (tasty) marshmallow filling.
+It is definitely popular for families traveling Austria with kids, though–children tend to love it.

 Similar to meatloaf, leberkas is a bit hard to identify but not worth questioning.
 It is often served in semmel (basically a roll) and makes a fantastic snack.